 - The Act requires that certain powers must be explicitly stated within the document.

-Issues Regarding Statutory Short Form Power of Attorney:
+Issues Regarding the Statutory Short Form Power of Attorney

 - If you have a Statutory Short Form Power of Attorney that was signed before January 1, 2018, it still operates and will be interpreted under the old rules.